 The Office of the County Treasurer is a certified US Department of State Passport Acceptance Facility providing passport processing services Monday through Friday, 8:00am to 3:30pm.
 The office accepts and processes new passport applications which requires review of applications and required documentation (identity, citizenship, and parental relationship for applicants under the age of 16) for completeness and accuracy.
 We also provide taking passport photos in office.
 Once the applications are reviewed, staff fully executes and submits the application according to US Department of State guidelines.
 An annual re-certification process is required for all staff members by the US Department of State to keep up to date on changing guidelines and processing effectiveness.

-In 2017, we processed 339 passports and generated just over \$12,260 in general fund revenue.
-We take great pride in this value added service that we have been able to provide for the citizens of our community.
+In 2018, we processed 473 passports and generated just over \$19,960 in general fund revenue.
+We issued 134 more passports this year and generated an additional \$7,700 dollars in revenue as compared to last year.